chicio/chicio.github.io/_drafts/2020-10-30-swift-package-manager-resources.md

 ---
 layout: post
 title: "Swift Package Manager: Bundling Resources with a Swift Package"
 description: "Recently I upgraded my ID3TagEditor swift package to the latest Swift tools version (5.3).
 During the upgraded I discovered that now you can bundle reources with your Swift package.
-Let's see how you can do this."
+In this post I will show you how you can do this, and also a interesting trick in order to be able to build a project as a Swift Package and as a Standard project from Xcode."
 date: 2020-10-30
 image: /assets/images/posts/xxxx
 tags: [swift, ios, apple, mobile application development, macos, tvos, watchos]